Microchip-MPLAB-Harmony/reference_apps/readme.md

 This repository contains the MPLAB® Harmony 3 Reference Application Package.

-Reference applications are standalone applications which demonstrates specific features or capabilities of Microchip 32-bit SAM and PIC MCUs.
-These applications are developed on Microchip 32-bit SAM and PIC development boards/kits.
+Reference applications are standalone applications which demonstrates specific features or capabilities of Microchip 32-bit SAM/PIC MCUs and MPUs.
+These applications are developed on Microchip 32-bit SAM/PIC MCU and MPU development boards/kits.

-In addition to having the MCU, the 32-bit SAM and PIC MCU development boards/kits also provide support to exercise the features of MCU through additional hardware like displays, communication buses, transceivers, sensors, external memories, etc.
+In addition to having the MCU/MPU, the 32-bit SAM and PIC MCU/MPU development boards/kits also provide support to exercise the features of MCU/MPU through additional hardware like displays, communication buses, transceivers, sensors, external memories, etc.
-The additional hardware features are available on the MCU development boards/kits or is available as plugin through interface headers like mikroBUS Click or Xplained Pro extensions.
+The additional hardware features are available on the MCU/MPU development boards/kits or is available as plugin through interface headers like mikroBUS Click or Xplained Pro extensions.

 Following are the typical application types in this repository
 - Large feature-rich applications involving integration of several technologies like Audio, USB, TCP/IP, Wireless, Security, Low Power, RTOS, etc.
-- Applications demonstrating certain capabilities of the Microchip 32-bit SAM and PIC MCUs.
+- Applications demonstrating certain capabilities of the Microchip 32-bit SAM/PIC MCUs and MPUs.
 For example: Low Power application on SAM L21 Xplained Pro Evaluation Kit demonstrating idle and standby modes
-- Applications demonstrating capabilities of Microchip 32-bit SAM and PIC MCUs development boards/kits (Curiosity, Nano, etc.) which allows extending hardware capability through mikroBUS Click or Xplained Pro extensions
+- Applications demonstrating capabilities of Microchip 32-bit SAM/PIC MCUs and MPUs development boards/kits (Curiosity, Nano, etc.) which allows extending hardware capability through mikroBUS Click or Xplained Pro extensions
-- Getting started applications pertaining to the Microchip's MCU products.
+- Getting started applications pertaining to the Microchip's MCU/MPU products.
 These getting started applications demonstrates usage of MPLAB Harmony 3 framework by exercising commonly used peripheral features

-The above application types serve as a reference source to evaluate solutions on 32-bit SAM and PIC MCUs by developing applications using MPLAB Harmony 3 software framework on Microchip 32-bit SAM and PIC development boards/kits.
+The above application types serve as a reference source to evaluate solutions on 32-bit SAM/PIC MCUs and MPUs by developing applications using MPLAB Harmony 3 software framework.
 <img src = "note.png" width="900" height="105" align="middle">

 **Repository and demo application support:**